VideoGameBench: Can Vision-Language Models complete popular video games?: Introduction

-We evaluate multiple frontier VLMs on \benchmarkname{} using our \vgagent{} scaffolding and find that all models struggle to progress on any game -- the best performing model, Gemini 2.5 Pro~\citep{google2025gemini}, is able to achieve a score of \textbf{0.48\%} on \benchmarkname{}, which represents the average amount of each game that the agent completes.
+We evaluate multiple frontier VLMs on \benchmarkname{} using our \vgagent{} scaffolding and find that all models struggle to progress on any game -- the best performing models, Gemini 2.5 Pro~\citep{google2025gemini} and Claude Sonnet 3.7~\citep{anthropic2025claude37}, are able to achieve a score of \textbf{0.48\%} on \benchmarkname{}, which represents the average amount of each game that the agent completes.
 Our \vgagent{} uses ReAct~\citep{yao2023react} with the ability to store information in context~\citep{shinn2023reflexionlanguageagentsverbal}, and has basic information on the controls and objectives for each game.
 We also introduce a set of simpler practice games to evaluate skills such as mouse movement and navigation and find that most models perform poorly.
 Finally, to enable more granular progress tracking, we release \benchmarknamelite{}--a smaller benchmark where the emulator pauses during agent inference, eliminating latency issues from slow model responses.

-Developing scalable benchmarks based on video games requires new tools for measuring how well agents perform in games.
-As one of our contributions, we developed a novel method for detecting an agent's game progress: we scrape YouTube walkthroughs of the games in our benchmark, and use the timestamps in their description to make a dataset of \texttt{(image-frame, milestone)} pairs.
-We then use perceptual hashing~\citep{buchner2013imagehash,marr1980theory} on the frames sent to the agent to detect how much of the game it completed.
-This approach significantly increases the ease of incorporating new tasks into benchmarks for VLMs, opening the door to creating other challenging benchmarks that assess how well agents align with human inductive biases.

 \benchmarkname{} is a benchmark composed of a diverse suite of 23 curated video games split across a \texttt{dev} and \texttt{test} set, with an environment to evaluate and communicate with VLM-based agents.
 The task is to solve the \textit{core objective} of each game, e.g. defeating the final boss in \textit{Super Mario Land} or completing the entire single-player campaign for \textit{Age of Empires}.
+We explicitly provide a \texttt{dev} set to encourage improving the performance of models or minimal scaffolds on interactive environments without using the \texttt{test} set games.